 The policy behind Republic Act No. 10586 is to penalize the acts of driving under the influence of alcohol, dangerous drugs and other intoxicating substances, and to inculcate the standards of safe driving and the benefits that may be derived from it through institutional programs and appropriate public information strategies.

 To save lives, and to avoid imprisonment, do NOT drink and drive.

-What is the coverage of the law and its penalties?
+What is the coverage of the law?

 The law covers all acts of driving and/or operating a motor vehicle while under the influence of alcohol, and/or dangerous drugs and similar substances.
 Motor vehicle refers to any land transportation vehicle propelled by any power other than muscular power, including: (1) Trucks and buses, which are motor vehicles with gross vehicle weight from 4501 kg and above; and (2) Motorcycles, which are two- or three-wheeled motor vehicles and which may include a side-car attached thereto.

 Yes, offenders can be imprisoned.
 The law, in fact, penalizes both the DRIVER and the OWNER of the vehicle involved.